-- increased resource requirements within our operational units - evolving requirements for our response to AML and financial crime - proactive regulatory activities.
+- increased resource requirements within our operational units - evolving requirements for our response to the risk of money laundering and financial crime - · proactive regulatory activities.

 We continue to think carefully about our future budgets and funding requirements.
 In 2021 we established our reserves policy, outlining appropriate levels of reserves that we will hold.
 At the start of our business year for 2024-25 we expect to be within the identified range which is where we committed to be by the end of our current Corporate Strategy 2023-26.